“Once you make a decision that you will not fail, the heart and the body will follow” – Kara Goucher.

 When I look to reflect upon my journey I see some close links between running a marathon and managing money.
 These are my 5 key lessons;

 1. Goal Setting & Planning – Specific is terrific; setting a specific goal with a time-bound deadline helped.
 Financial Planning adds direction to the overall money management process.

 2. Consistency matters – Helped keep an incremental progress mindset to achieve the goals.
-SIPs (investments in instalments) over long period works like magic; it helps to achieve bigger goals with ease.
+SIPs (investments in installments) over a long period work like magic; it helps to achieve bigger goals with ease.

 3. Patience – Waking up one morning and hoping to run a marathon is impossible.
 Likewise, wealth creation happens over a longer period of time.

-5. Seek help when required – As long as you are making significant and desired progress then manage by yourself but be honest and seek help when you need.
+5. Seek help when required – As long as you are making significant and desired progress then manage by yourself but be honest and seek help when you need it.
 A competent financial consultant can help you achieve more.